Toshi's Table

 Your email address will not be published.
 Required fields are marked *

-Hi, I'm Emily!
 Welcome to my table!
-I enjoy creating easy to make recipes that inspire you to eat more veggies!
+I enjoy creating colorful, tasty recipes that inspire you to eat more veggies.
 While I don't claim to be vegan or vegetarian, I find that I feel my best when eating a plant forward diet.
-Give one of these recipe a try, I dare you!
+Give one of these recipes a try, I dare you!

 Popular